mebis-lp/moodle-mod_kanban/README.md

 The plugin supports automatic completion by a certain amount of created and / or completed cards.

+## Requirements

+The plugin requires at least Moodle 4.1.
+Support for outdated Moodle versions will be dropped automatically - you will have to use a recent Moodle version, if you want to use the latest version of this plugin.

+Javascript has to be enabled as the plugin uses the reactive components of Moodle.
+There is no replacement, if Javascript is disabled.

 ## Installing via uploaded ZIP file ##

 1. Log in to your Moodle site as an admin and go to _Site administration >